Memories.

 I arrived at Mens Halls of Residence (Dalrymple House Room 35) on the main Wits Campus in February 1973 to start my initiation.
 Unfortunately Geoff Underwood and I were marked men.
 The previous year of Rhodesian Government cadets (especially John Abbott) had pre-warned the initiation committee of our arrival.
 I had to wear a mining helmet for three weeks and was continuously on the stage being humiliated for the amusement of all.
 Well I got well known, which was help.
 I roomed with John Mercer a fellow TRP student from Port Elizabeth.
 In the mid-year vacations Peter Young, Keith Brown, Keith Rose and I went to Beira in my Dads 1960 180 Mercedes Benz.
 Well Pyjamas and brown-eye certainly did some serious drinking on the way down.
 After browneye ate the gate pass at the Portuguese border and drinking stops we eventually arrived at the Estoril camping ground.
 After waking up the whole campsite, and nearly being severely assaulted by Alan Simpson and Dave Donnelly of SAS and Rhodesia Rugby fame we got to sleep.
 We woke to find all the surrounding caravans had relocated to protect their daughters.
 We managed to remain drunk on Lorentena Beer using our limited Portuguese of Uno Cherve Abrigado.
 (Sic) On my return to Wits I had my religious revelation that Jesus was either who he said he was or an absolute fraud.
 I joined the Haven Church under Pastor Carl Cronje (still my friend and working at Natal Technikon Business Studies Unit).

 In 1974 I moved to room 110 in the new wing of College house (next door to Geoff Underwood).
 Geoff, Malcolm (Twinkle toes / Abercrombie) Barker and I revisited the Chimanimani Mountains in early 1974, just before it became a war zone.
 After joining the Darts Club for some serious drinking feats 3 beers in 25 seconds and then reciting the Urubuku Bird and the Sexual urges of the camel, I gave up drinking beer.
 The last beer I drank was with Pixie Pryke in Hillbrough when he came down with his folks.
 In 1974 I ran the Comrades up ultra marathon from Durban to Pietermartizburg.
 I was seconded by Malcolm Barker and finished in 9 hours and 55 minutes.
 Could not walk properly for two weeks and lost 6 toenails.
 Not a good idea to run without socks in a brand new pair of racing flat shoes.
+I also phoned my biological father after I turned 21 and he took me to Old Edwardians for a chat.
+Eventually after failing my TRP theory exam and being forced to repeat 2nd Year, I decided to move to do a B.Sc.
+Psychology honours degree at the University of Rhodesia.

 My parents threw my second ever birthday party at their home 19 Pollett Ave Belvedere to celebrate my 21st Birthday.
 At that stage I was a non -drinking unattached male.
 It was one of the last times all the old Belvedere Crowd got together.